UK-US trade deal is ‘done’, Donald Trump says as he meets Keir Starmer at G7

 The Prime Minister said the completed deal “implements on car tariffs and aerospace”, and described the agreement as a “sign of strength” between Britain and America.

-“We’re gonna let you have that information in little while,” he said when asked about reporters about steel tariffs.
+“We’re gonna let you have that information in little while,” he said when asked by reporters about steel tariffs.

 In recent months, the UK has held a series of engagements aimed at securing a reduction in the tariffs Mr Trump imposed on Britain and the rest of the world on April 2.